shellywanamaker/shellywanamaker.github.io/_posts/2016-10-09-Hello-World.md

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 World, this is laurahspencer.
-Let's play the shell game!!
+Let's play the shell game!